WillemAchterhof/archguard/README.md

 * AppArmor
 * Landlock
 * kernel lockdown
-* systemd service hardening
+* systemd service restrictions
 * filesystem permissions
-* sandboxing where available
+* application sandboxing where available

 The goal is not to assume that every installed application is trustworthy.